Suspicious Siblings: The Distribution of Mass and Spin Across Component Black Holes in Isolated Binary Evolution: Discussion and Conclusions

 The population of \ac{BBH} mergers observed via \ac{GW} emission has already led to many astrophysical lessons.
 In addition to the properties of systems as a whole, the distribution of mass and spin across the two components of the merging binary is enlightening when considering formation scenarios and physical processes.
-As always, the hundreds of anticipated \ac{BBH} detections in the upcoming observing runs of the \ac{LVK} interferometer network will help to determine whether such asymmetric mass, highly spinning systems are commonplace.
-Given the quantity and flexibility of proposed formation scenarios for compact binary mergers, we stress the importance of determining regions of parameter space that cannot be easily populated by astrophysical formation models in addition to regions that can.
-This will be equally as important for constraining merger rates and uncertain physical processes that embed the myriad of potential formation pathways.
+As always, the hundreds of anticipated \ac{BBH} detections in the upcoming observing runs of the \ac{LVK} interferometer network will help to determine whether such asymmetric-mass, highly spinning systems are commonplace.
+Given the quantity and flexibility of the proposed formation scenarios for compact binary mergers, we stress the importance of determining the regions of parameter space that cannot be easily populated by astrophysical formation models in addition to regions that can.
+This will be equally as important for constraining the merger rates and uncertain physical processes that embed the myriad of potential formation pathways.

 \acknowledgments We thank Mario Spera for insightful discussion and a detailed read of this manuscript, Luke Kelley for providing processed Illustris-TNG data used in our population resampling, and Katie Breivik for useful conversations as well as pertinent developments to \texttt{COSMIC}.
 We also thank the anonymous referee whose comments improved this manuscript.
-Support for this work and MZ was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51474.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
-SSB is supported by a Swiss National Science Foundation Professorship Grant (project number PP00P2\_176868; PI Fragos)
+Support for this work and M.Z. was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51474.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
+S.S.B. is supported by a Swiss National Science Foundation professorship grant (project number PP00P2\_176868; PI Fragos)

 \software{\texttt{Astropy}~\citep{TheAstropyCollaboration2013,TheAstropyCollaboration2018}; \texttt{iPython}~\citep{ipython}; \texttt{Matplotlib}~\citep{matplotlib}; \texttt{NumPy}~\citep{numpy,numpy2}; \texttt{Pandas}~\citep{pandas}; \texttt{SciPy}~\citep{scipy}.}